kurtosis-tech/kurtosis/docs/docs/starlark-reference/service-config.md

     # OPTIONAL (Default: no limit)
     min_memory = 512,

-    # Defines the subnetwork in which the service will be started.
-    # OPTIONAL (Default: "default")
-    subnetwork = "service_subnetwork",

     # This field can be used to check the service's readiness after the service has started,
     # to confirm that it is ready to receive connections and traffic
     # OPTIONAL (Default: no ready conditions)